slogemann1/aerozine/config-doc.md

     // The url path relative to the root the server uses when recieving traffic at the root
     // (e.g. user requests "gemini://www.example.com"), defaults to null
     "homepage": "index.gmi",
-    // This determines wether a file should be generated which links to every sub-file in the
-    // url tree, defaults to true
-    "gen_doc_page": true,
-    // The url path relative to the root at which the prior documentation page, if enabled,
-    // can be found, defaults to links.gmi "doc_page_path": "links.gmi",
     // These determine on with which ip protocols the server will serve documents.
     // "ipv4" defaults to true and "ipv6" to false.
 If none are set, the server will
     // unconditionally terminate